liamwalsh1980/Milestone-Project-3/README.md

 ### Genres page

 I started by creating a new html template called ‘genres.html’ for the purpose of storing all Genres in the form of cards.
 I added a subheader at the top of the page with the title of ‘Genres’.
 With the help of Materialize and my own custom styling I created a basic card.
 With some Jinja code I created a for loop to iterate through all Genres from MongoDB creating a card for each genre.
 Within each card I added a button for editing and a button for deleting.
+When the admin user clicks the 'Delete' button, a modal message appears to give this user a chance to confirm if they want to delete the selected genre or cancel.

 In the base template I added the link for this page to the Main Navbar and Mobile Navbar.
 However, in order to make sure that this page is only accessed by the ‘Admin’ user I added some conditional validation using Jinja code ‘if statement’ making sure to close the ‘if statement’ after the genres.html link.